The 2019 Google shopping benchmarks report discovered that Google Shopping ads grew 29% YoY vs. only 13% for paid search.

 Situating the product feed and integrating your store with the Merchant Center are the hardest parts, and they’ll need continual tweaking for success.

-But thankfully, you can set up Google Shopping campaigns just like any other campaign type in AdWords.
+But thankfully, you can set up Google Shopping campaigns just like any other campaign type.

 In this section, we’ll show you the most common sub-types of campaigns and how you can use them to drive more sales.

 To get started, head to your Google Ads account and create a new campaign from the “Campaigns” tab: